 In Tenacious D in The Pick of Destiny J.B. when falls prey to the street gang that is a Shout-Out to A Clockwork Orange.
-Its members speak with mocked-up British accent and when one of them utters a phrase with actor's natural accent, he is promptly punched to the chest by the leader and returns to the mocked English.
+Its members speak with mocked-up British accents and when one of them utters a phrase with the actor's natural accent, he is promptly punched to the chest by the leader and returns to the mocked English.

-In Pacific Rim, Pentecost's accent goes on and off depending on his tone of voice, indicating that his heroic front is, to some degree, a facade.
+In Pacific Rim, Pentecost's accent goes on and off depending on his tone of voice, indicating that his heroic front is, to some degree, a façade.
 He drops it entirely when he tells Raleigh about the radiation poisoning.